 Education

-Every student will be taught the core principles of health and the basics of medical missionary work.
-Hartland’s physical education program also provides personal fitness training for each student, as well as instructional training in outdoor activities.
+Every student will be taught the core principles of Christian health and the basics of physical, mental, emotional, and spiritual wellness missionary work.
+Hartland’s physical education program also provides personal fitness opportunities for each student, as well as the opportunity to participate in outdoor activities.

 Academic